tangjie133/DFRobot_LIS/python/raspberrypi/README.md

   def set_data_rate(self, rate):

   '''
-     @brief Set the free fall time, or the number of free-fall samples.
-The free-fall events will not occur unless the samples are enough.
+     @brief Set the free fall time, or the numbers of free-fall samples.
+In a measurement, it will not be determined as a free fall event unless the samples are enough.
      @param dur duration, range: 0~31
      @n time = dur * (1/rate)(unit:s)
      |                   An example of a linear relationship between an argument and time                                     |